shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

     }
   }
 ```

-Now we're going to prepare the file for upload to IPFS by `captureFile` function.
+Now we're going to prepare the file for upload to IPFS by the `captureFile` function.
 ```javascript
   captureFile = event => {
     event.preventDefault()